gruffvaughan/topologic-scene-renderer/README.md

 - Configure the colour and opacity of the scene background
 - Configure animation parameters (e.g., duration, frame rate, resolution)
 - Export image sequences as video files in different formats (e.g., MP4, GIF)
+- Renders will automatically version up when you re-render

 ## Quirks